Rating: ![]()

 In all, Gall Force isn't high art, and is rather dated in a lot of ways, but it does have enough action and variety to keep it interesting.
 It's a little heavy for a simple babes in space flick, but if you're a fan of classic sci-fi adventure and are willing to overlook a lot of cheese to get caught up in it, you may well love it.

-Aside from all the series it riffs on and its own sequels (of which Gall Force 2 and 3 are the most similar thematically), it bears some similarity to Outlanders, and in other ways perhaps the original Macross.
-Other classic not-so-high-quality anime sci-fi series include Garaga, The Humanoid, the vaguely Alien-like Roots Search, and the camp-loaded Space Adventure Cobra.
+Aside from all the series it borrows from and its own sequels (of which Gall Force 2 and 3 are the most similar thematically), it bears some similarity to Outlanders, and in other ways perhaps the original Macross.
+Other classic, not-so-high-quality anime sci-fi series include Garaga, The Humanoid, the vaguely Alien-like Roots Search, and the camp-loaded Space Adventure Cobra.

 The DVD, one of USM's earliest, has since been re-released with a spiffed-up video transfer, which is also available as part of a box set with some of the sequels.

-As for the original, old-school disc, the unimpressive-looking video is letterboxed with English and Japanese stereo soundtracks and English subtitles.
+As for the original, old-school disc, the unimpressive-looking video is letterboxed (not anamorphic widescreen) with English and Japanese stereo soundtracks and English subtitles.
 The simple (if a bit sluggish) menus provide access to language selections, a chapter index, a video introduction to the characters, an ad for the American comic books, and short preview clips of all of U.S. Manga Corps' upcoming DVD releases at the time.
-The cover design is kinda ugly (very...yellow) and this is one of USM's first releases to print liner notes on the back side of the cover art insert... except unlike with later releases, the case isn't transparent, so you wouldn't think to look there if you didn't read the back of the package (and you have to pull the paper out to read the back).
+The cover design is kinda ugly (very... yellow) and this is one of USM's first releases to print liner notes on the back side of the cover art insert... except unlike later releases, the case isn't transparent, so you wouldn't think to look there if you didn't read the fine print on the back (and of course you have to pull the paper out to read what's on the other side).
 Funny way to save whatever fraction of a cent it would have cost to put that stuff on an insert.
 Ah, it's probably better to hide it--the notes make Gall Force sound like the greatest sci-fi epic since Star Trek.
 Yeah, right.
 On the unfortunate side, in a portent of the early USM DVD era, there's no Japanese cast or untranslated credits at all.

 Appropriately rated 13-up by USM on account of violence and some nudity.